erizov/Professor/semester_9/lecture_59_distributed_systems_advanced/distributed_transactions/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Distributed Transactions is the best solution for all problems" ✓ **CORRECT**: Distributed Transactions has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Distributed Transactions is the best solution for all problems" ✓ **CORRECT**: Distributed Transactions has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Distributed Transactions is too complex to understand" ✓ **CORRECT**: Distributed Transactions can be understood by breaking it down into smaller steps